- Target disease: Visceral leishmaniasis (VL)

 - Funding (since project start): Department for International Development (DFID), UK; Dutch Ministry of Foreign Affairs (DGIS), the Netherlands; Federal Ministry of Education and Research (BMBF through KfW), Germany; Médecins Sans Frontières/Doctors without Borders, International.

-Because of poor pharmacokinetics and a lack of safety margins following extensive exploration, the decision was made to stop this series.
+In 2018, because of poor pharmacokinetics and a lack of safety margins following extensive exploration, the decision was made to stop this series.
 A new screen has begun with a new sub-set of the Celgene library of compounds with the goal to identify novel lead series.

 Last update: February 2019